mojaloop/contrib-dev-portal/docs/guides/developer-tooling/simulators.md

 2. Leave the editor in "Simple Mode"

+3. Change the following fields:

+- Currency: set to a currency the sandbox supports, such as `PHP`
-3. Leave all the fields the same except for the last, and change this to be a MSISDN you can find in [the users list here](/1-overview/#what-s-included-in-environment).
-For this example, let's enter `32929423`.
+- To Id Value: change this to be a MSISDN you can find in [the users list here](/1-overview/#parties).
+For this example, let's enter `329294234`.

 4. Select "Send Transfer"